 Life and Fate

 by Vasily Grossman and translated by Robert Chandler

-Life and Fate, a novel set in World War II by Soviet writer Vasily Grossman, is one of our most recommended books (including in history book interviews—even though it's a novel).
+Life and Fate, a novel set in World War II by Soviet writer Vasily Grossman, is one of our most recommended books on Five Books (including by historians).
 Modeled on Tolstoy's War and Peace, Grossman brought into it his experience as a journalist, accompanying the Red Army at major battles, including Stalingrad and Berlin.
 He was also among the first to enter Treblinka and witness firsthand the horrors of the Holocaust.
 Sadly for Grossman, the book was considered too harmful to be published in his lifetime.